mpolizzotti/es6sandbox/README.md

     npm start

-Open a browser window and navigate to *localhost:3500* and open the browser console to preview the output of transcompiled ES6 code.
+Open a browser window and navigate to *localhost:3500* and open the browser.
+Code examples are rendered to the browser using the Jasmine testing framework.